opensearch-project/documentation-website/CONTRIBUTING.md

 The `untriaged` label is assigned automatically.
 During the triage process, the documentation team will add the appropriate labels, assign the issue to a technical writer, and prioritize the request.
 We may follow up with you for additional information.

+## Finding contributions to work on

+If you’d like to contribute but don't know where to start, try browsing existing [issues](https://github.com/opensearch-project/documentation-website/issues).
+Our projects use custom GitHub issue labels for status, version, type of request, and so on, but we recommend looking at any issues labeled `good first issue` first.

 ## Contributing content

-There are two ways to contribute content:
+There are two ways to contribute content depending on the magnitude of the change:

-- [Editing files directly in GitHub](#editing-files-in-github): Best for small changes like fixing a typo or adding a parameter.
+- [Minor changes](#making-minor-changes): For small changes like fixing a typo or adding a parameter, you can edit files in GitHub directly.
 This approach does not require cloning the repository and does not let you test the documentation.
-- [Making changes locally and pushing to GitHub](#making-changes-locally): Best for changes you want to test locally first, like adding a table or section, or reorganizing pages.
+- [Major changes](#making-major-changes): For changes you want to test first, like reorganizing pages or adding a table or section, you can edit files locally and push the changes to GitHub.
 This approach requires setting up a local version of the repository and lets you test documentation.

+### Documentation workflow

 The workflow for contributing documentation is no different than the one for contributing code: